Brihadratha Maurya: Reign

-According to the Puranas, Brihadratha succeeded his father Shatadhanvan to the throne and ruled for three years.
+According to the Puranas, Brihadratha succeeded his father Shatadhanvan to the throne and ruled for seven years.

 Overthrow by Pushyamitra Shunga

-Brihadratha Maurya the last Mauryan Emperor was killed in 185 BCE and power usurped by his general, Pushyamitra Shunga who then took over the throne and established the Shunga Empire.
+Brihadratha Maurya the last Mauryan Emperor was killed between 185 and 180 BCE and power usurped by his general, Pushyamitra Shunga who then took over the throne and established the Shunga Empire.
 Bāṇabhaṭṭa's Harshacharita says that Pushyamitra, while parading the entire Mauryan Army before Brihadratha on the pretext of showing him the strength of the army, crushed his master.
 Pushyamitra killed the former emperor in front of his military and established himself as the new ruler.

 Invasion of Demetrius I

-In 185 BCE just after the assassination of Brihadratha by his army chief Pushyamitra, Greco-Bactrian king Demetrius (Dharmamita) invaded northwestern India (parts of modern-day Afghanistan and Pakistan) and occupied it.
+Between 190 and 186 BCE, before the assassination of Brihadratha by his army chief Pushyamitra, Greco-Bactrian king Demetrius (Dharmamita) invaded northwestern India (parts of modern-day Afghanistan and Pakistan) and occupied it.
 The Mauryans had diplomatic alliances with the Greeks, and they may have been considered as allies by the Greco-Bactrians.
-A key detail is mentioned by Sri Lankan Buddhist monks in the Paramparapustaka chronicle, pointing that Brihadratha married Demetrius' daughter, Berenice (Suvarnnaksi in Pali language).
+A key detail is mentioned by Sri Lankan monks in the Paramparapustaka chronicle, pointing that Brihadratha married Demetrius' daughter, Berenice (Suvarnnaksi in Pali language).
 The Greco-Bactrians may also have invaded India in order to protect Greek populations in the subcontinent.
 He established his rule in the Kabul Valley and parts of the Punjab region.
 Soon, however, they had to leave for Bactria to fight a fierce battle (probably between Eucratides I and Demetrius).

 The hypothesized Yavana invasion of Pataliputra is based in the Yuga Purana.
 The scripture describes the campaign of King Dharmamita: